Jimi Hendrix’ 1960s Fender Stratocaster

-This guitar was first seen on February 11th 1967, at the Blue Moon club in Cheltenham.
-It was photographed sitting on stage while Hendrix played on a different white Stratocaster, likely the one that came with him from the US.
-Photos and additional info about the gig can be read over at GloucestershireLive website [It was 50 years ago today Jimi Hendrix came to town to play – Robin Brooks]
+This guitar was first photographed on February 11th 1967, at the Blue Moon club in Cheltenham.
+It was seen sitting on stage while Hendrix played on a different white Stratocaster, likely the one that came with him from the US.
+According to one of our visitors (see comments below) the second white guitar was also seen at Bristol Locarno on February 9th.

-Unfortunately, none of the photos that we found of this guitar show the headstock.
-Because of this, we cannot possibly identify the guitar, or determine in what year it was made.
+Unfortunately, none of the photos that seem to exist of this guitar show the headstock.
+Because of this, one cannot possibly identify the guitar, or determine in which year it was made.

 There is a possibility that it remained at his house for safe-keeping (Hendrix did after all like white guitars at this time), and that this is the same guitar that Hendrix used towards late 1967.
-That guitar was also white with rosewood fretboard and featured a large headstock (more details later on in this list).
+That guitar was also white with rosewood fretboard and featured a large headstock.

 The second possibility is that the guitar was stolen or went missing at some point between mid-February and early March, and that was the end of it.

-If you happen to come across a photo of this second white Stratocaster from late February or early March, please be sure to let us know by leaving a comment below (please note that the photo used on this page is just a placeholder).
+If you happen to come across a photo of this second white Stratocaster from late February or early March, please be sure to leave a comment below (please note that the photo used on this page is just a placeholder).